lukasong/lsaberrp/README.md

 # Credits
 Thanks to [Xyonico's](https://github.com/xyonico/BeatSaberDiscordPresence) original BeatSaber Discord Presence mod that inspired me to make this!
 It hasn't been updated in a while, and I love Discord RP, so I decided to make my own version based upon theirs.

+# Final Note
+Problems, suggestions, should I remove something, request, or just want to yell at me about how bad my code is?
+Or if you have trouble installing or using?
+You can message me anytime on Discord at **luka#8375**